WalletConnect/walletconnect-utils/README.md

 # WalletConnect Utils

-Monorepo for multiple utility libraries used for WalletConnect Javascript packages on NPM
+Monorepo for Javascript Utilities for WalletConnect

 ## License